 - Kim Manchester

-- Live in portland, oregon work in gouache, clay, acrylic, graphite, micron pen.
-In other words; painting, drawing, clay, photo manipulation, animation, photography.
+- I live in Portland, Oregon, and work in gouache, clay, acrylic, graphite, micron pen – in other words: painting, drawing, clay, photo manipulation, animation, photography.
 I enjoy integrating the organic with the imaginary.
-I like sometimes using a formal structure to contrast with organic shapes.
+I sometimes like using a formal structure to contrast with organic shapes.
 I want the viewer to see shifting configurations in the pieces.
-More recently, i have been photographing unoccupied spaces, often thru windows.
+More recently, I have been photographing unoccupied spaces, often through windows.
 See some of my work at hillarybarsky.com.

 - Bruce Conkle declares an affinity for mysterious natural phenomenon such as snow, crystals, volcanos, rainbows, fire, tree burls, and meteorites.
 His work combines art and humor to address contemporary attitudes toward nature and the environment, including deforestation and climate change.
 Conkle's work often deals with man's place within nature, and frequently examines what he calls the "misfit quotient" at the crossroads.
 His work has shown around the world, including Reykjavik, Ulaanbaatar, Rio De Janeiro, New York, Chicago, Boston, Philadelphia, Miami, Seattle, and Portland.
 Recent projects include public art commissions for the Oregon Department of Transportation, TriMet/MAX Light Rail, and Portland State University's Smith Memorial Student Union Public Art + Residency.
 In 2011 Bruce received a Hallie Ford Fellowship and in 2010 and an Oregon Arts Commission Artist Fellowship.
 His 2012 show Tree Clouds was awarded a project grant from the Regional Arts and Culture Council.